-- It is affordable.
+- It’s affordable.
 No direct charge per click or impression.

-- It is sustainable.
+- It’s sustainable.
 Unlike paid SEO efforts, your organic traffic won’t dry up the moment you stop paying.

 - It gives you a way better click-through-rate (CTR).
 Generally, more users click on the organic results.
 This means that you can expect to get more clicks from a highly placed organic listing than from a highly placed paid ad.

 - You have a strategic advantage over paid ads.
-Once you have made it to a good place in the organic results, competitors can’t just buy their way in.
-They can buy ads, but statistics show (see above) that you are still in the stronger position.
+Once you’ve made it to a good place in the organic results, competitors can’t just buy their way in.
+They can buy ads, but you still have the advantage.

 Step 1: Topic Research

-Every element of your post, from your topic, writing style, and tone, to your choice of images, should be designed to connect with that ideal customer.
+Every element of your content, from your topic, writing style, and tone, to your choice of images, should be designed to connect with that audience.

 Research your topic thoroughly.
 If you will be using quotes, statistics, or excerpts from other articles, don’t forget to cite sources.
-Link to those sources in your piece.
-Out-links are an SEO plus!
+And link to those sources in your content, because out-bound links are an SEO plus.

 Tip #3: Make Evergreen Posts Whenever Possible

-When it comes to evergreen versus time-sensitive content, it is not an either-or situation.
-You need to create both timely and timeless pieces.
+When it comes to evergreen versus time-sensitive content, it’s not an either-or situation.
+Both timely and timeless pieces can be purposeful and impactful.
 The important thing is to make the choice BEFORE you start writing.

-Once you have started writing, do not allow yourself to keep searching for more information.
-Research is an important part of writing SEO content but it can become a rabbit hole.
+Once you’ve started writing, don’t allow yourself to keep searching for more information.
+Research is an important part of writing SEO content but it can turn into a rabbit hole.
 At some point, you need to stop googling.
 Set the timer on your phone and when the alarm goes off, close your browser and start writing!

 Step 2: Keyword Research

-The focus keyword is the main word or phrase that you want your page to rank for, so when people search using that keyword, they will find you.
-For several reasons – too complicated to bother getting into – it is usually best to use a long tail keyword.
+The focus keyword is the most relevant term that you want your content to rank for.
+When people use that keyword in their search, you want them to find you.
+For several reasons – too complicated to bother getting into – it’s usually best to use a long tail keyword.

-When writing SEO content you want to use your focus keyword in 5 locations:
+When writing SEO content, you want to use your focus keyword in five locations:

-After reading this post, do a quick check and you will see that I have followed my own advice.
+After reading this post, do a quick check and you’ll see that I have followed my own advice.

 Step 3: Write

-Headings are important in so many ways.
-Firstly, they help put your thoughts in order.
-This speeds up the writing process and makes your post more readable.
-Secondly, they are important for SEO.
-Headings help search engines figure out your main topics, which helps in your ranking.
+Headings and sub-headings are important in so many ways.
+Firstly, they help put your thoughts in order, which speeds up the writing process and makes your content more readable.
+Secondly, they’re important for SEO because they help search engines figure out what you’re writing about, which helps with ranking.

-I try not to get too bogged down with readability and SEO preferences when I am writing the first draft.
-Instead, I pretend that I am having a conversation with someone (one of my buyer personas).
-Business blogging is about explaining your topic in plain, simple terms.
+I try not to get too bogged down with readability and SEO preferences when writing the first draft.
+Instead, I pretend that I’m having a conversation with someone.
+This approach helps keep my wording clear and simple.
 A conversational tone keeps you from veering into jargon.